About Discover Recovery

 In Long Beach, we’re located just a half mile from the ocean coast.
 We’re surrounded by miles and miles of open beaches, lush state parks, quaint shops, fantastic cuisine, and lodging.

 Discover Recovery is located in Long Beach, Washington.
-Long Beach features the oldest working lighthouse in the US.
+Long Beach features the oldest working lighthouse on the West Coast.
 It notes the point where the Columbia River empties into the Pacific Ocean.

 Before this lighthouse was built, ships traveling up the Columbia River to Portland, OR would often collide with sandbars and rocks in the shallows.
 They would also frequently miss the entrance to the Columbia River altogether.
 In fact, the area was named “Cape Disappointment.”